upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 08/Lab Exercise/Track Percentage Change in Stock Prices/README.md

+# Track Percentage Change in Stock Prices

-Single File Programming Question
+## Single File Programming Question

-Problem Statement:
+## Problem Statement

 Meera, a talented developer, is working on a project to help stock traders track the percentage change in stock prices.
 She needs to create a Java class called Stock that records a stock's current and previous prices and calculates the percentage change between them.

 Formula:

 Percentage change = ((currentPrice - previousPrice) / previousPrice) * 100

 Class Definition